 NEPA and right-of-way acquisition do not need to be completed prior to applying for FLAP.
-All federally funded projects do require NEPA documentation.

 Project Evaluation

 How Will Projects be Evaluated?

 The PDC reviews project applications and evaluates each based on pre-determined criteria.
 The selection criteria are reflective of needs in that state, federal regulations, and guidelines.
 The FLAP criteria includes: